Pennsylvania Employment Law

 If you work hard but are not being paid for all of your time, you are not alone.
 Many employees in Pennsylvania are denied overtime, pushed to work off the clock, or misclassified in ways that reduce their pay.
 As an employment law attorney Pennsylvania workers turn to for wage and hour help, Winebrake & Santillo is dedicated to standing up for employees in these situations.

 Our firm represents workers, not employers.
 We focus our practice on wage and overtime rights under the federal Fair Labor Standards Act and similar Pennsylvania wage laws, and we go to Federal and State Courts for employees who have been unfairly deprived of pay.
-If you are worried about your paycheck and unsure whether the law has been violated, we are here to help you understand your options.
+If you are worried about your paycheck and unsure whether the law has been violated, an employee rights attorney on our team is here to help you understand your options.

 Based in Philadelphia, we have devoted substantial time and resources to recovering unpaid wages for individuals and groups of workers across the state.
 Our lawyers have litigated numerous wage and overtime lawsuits and have recovered millions of dollars for hardworking people and their families.
 On this page, we explain how we help and what you can do if you believe your employer is not paying you lawfully.